tubelz/macaw/README.md

 * Fonts
 * Input handler

+A more complex (and fun) example can be found in https://github.com/tubelz/crazybird !

 ## Discussion (issues/suggestions)

 If you have questions, suggestions, or just want to chat about our Game Engine you can go to **##macaw** at [freenode.net](https://webchat.freenode.net?channels=%23%23macaw).